Winter Clothes Day

-Winter Clothes Day, Tomb-sweeping Day and Hungry Ghost Festival are the days for people to offer sacrifice to their ancestors in China.
+Winter Clothes Day, or Hanyi Festival, together with Tomb-sweeping Day and Hungry Ghost Festival, are the days for people to offer sacrifice to their ancestors in China.
 The Winter Clothes Day falls on the first day of Lunar October.
 October first of the lunar calendar has come into winter, thus people feel cold, which makes them miss the dead.
-To protect their ancestors against the cold in the netherworld, people send clothes to them, which's why it is called the Winter Clothes Day.
-On October first, Chinese people burn clothes made of colorful papers in front of graves to their ancestors to keep them warm.
+To protect their ancestors against the cold in the netherworld, people send clothes to them, which is why it is called the Winter Clothes Day.
+On October first, people in China (mostly in the North) burn clothes made of colorful papers in front of graves to their ancestors to keep them warm.
 At the same time, the day marks the arrival of the dead of winter.
 Consequently, it's the day for parents and lovers to send clothes to the livings who they care about.
 As time goes by, the day becomes the festival for people to offer sacrifice to their ancestors.

 Origin

 Meng Jiangnu

 According to a legend, the origin of the Winter Clothes Day is related to a beautiful and sad love story.
-In Qin Dynasty, the first emperor of Qin reunited China, and established a new country.
+In Qin dynasty, the first emperor of Qin reunited China, and established a new country.
 However, he lived an extravagant and dissipated life, and recruited laborers to build the Great Wall and his own mausoleum.
-It is said that during the Qin Dynasty, there lived a family named Meng who planted a gourd in their yard.
+It is said that during the Qin dynasty, there lived a family named Meng who planted a gourd in their yard.
 The leaves and branches were so long that they stretched over the wall, and into the yard of their neighbor named Jiang.
 Before long, the neighbor named Jiang had a giant gourd in their yard.
 When the gourd became mature, Meng and Jiang agreed to cut the gourd into two parts for each of them.
 However, when they cut it, they found an adorable girl there.
 Both of them loved her very much.
 After discussion, they drew a conclusion that the girl was going to be nurtured by Meng.
 She was named Meng Jiangnu.
 When Meng Jiangnu grew up, she was very famous for being pretty, versatile and obedient.
 She was the apple of the two families' eyes.
 One day, when Meng Jiangnu was trying to pull a fan out of a pool, a young man named Fan Xiliang passed by, and saw her.
 He came to help her get the fan, and she thanked him.
 After she looked closely at the handsome youth, she chatted with him favorably.
 Gradually, they fell in love with each other.
 With their parents' permissions, Meng Jiangnu was married to Fan Xiliang.